leonlinsx/minimal-mistakes/_posts/2020-04-15-Google-keen.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Keen/Keen 3.jpg)

 The next step gave a text box to "list searches or questions you want results for."
 I was unsure whether putting as many searches as possible was better than just having one phrase, so I only put in one search query.
-I assumed that this would give me more targeted results compared to putting a long list of phrases, but can't confirm it
+I assumed that this would give me more targeted results compared to putting a long list of phrases, but can't confirm it.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Keen/Keen 4.jpg)

 I could also add members to this list (a Keen?).
-Members woud be able to add gems to the keen.
+Members would be able to add gems to the keen.
 Since I have no friends I left that untouched, just like most of us in quarantine.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Keen/Keen 5.jpg)